DJ5555/super-duper-train/README.md

-# super-duper-train
-Binary Data Regression Models for Bank Customer Attrition
+# Binary Data Regression Models for Bank Customer Attrition

 For the analysis, the management has given you access to 2505 customers, among whom 449 (about 18%) have closed their accounts within one year.
 As a consultant, you would like to know what demographic and behavioral variables contribute to higher attrition/churn rates among these customers.